FCC Will Also Order States To Scrap Plans For Their Own Net Neutrality Laws - Slashdot

 We heard you hate regulation, so we put some deregulation in your regulation so you can deregulate while you regulate.

 Interstate service but not a utility?
-(Score:4, Interesting)
+(Score:5, Interesting)

 States can regulate and tax most businesses but not *this* business because it's special for "reasons".